ROT13: Word pairs

-ROT13 provides an opportunity for letter games.
 Some words will, when transformed with ROT13, produce another word.
-Examples of 7-letter pairs in the English language are abjurer and nowhere, and Chechen and purpura.
-Other examples of words like these are shown in the table.
+Examples of seven-letter pairs in the English language are abjurer and nowhere, and Chechen and purpura.
+Other examples of word pairs are shown in the table.
 The pair gnat and tang is an example of words that are both ROT13 reciprocals and reversals.

 Variants and combinations

 ROT5 is a practice similar to ROT13 that applies to numeric digits (0 to 9).
 ROT13 and ROT5 can be used together in the same message, sometimes called ROT18 (18 = 13 + 5) or ROT13.5.

-ROT47 is a derivative of ROT13 which, in addition to scrambling the basic letters, treats numbers and common symbols.
+ROT47 is a derivative of ROT13 which, in addition to enciphering the Latin alphabet, transforms numbers and common symbols.
 Instead of using the sequence A–Z as the alphabet, ROT47 uses a larger set of characters from the common character encoding known as ASCII.
-Specifically, the 7-bit printable characters, excluding space, from decimal 33 '!' through 126 '~', 94 in total, taken in the order of the numerical values of their ASCII codes, are rotated by 47 positions, without special consideration of case.
+Specifically, the 7-bit printable characters, excluding space, from character 33 (!) through 126 (~), 94 in total, in the order of their ASCII codes, are rotated by 47 positions, without considering letter case.
 For example, the character A is mapped to p, while a is mapped to 2.

 The use of a larger alphabet produces a more thorough obfuscation than that of ROT13; for example, a telephone number such as +1-415-839-6885 is not obvious at first sight from the scrambled result Z`\c`d\gbh\eggd.
 On the other hand, because ROT47 introduces numbers and symbols into the mix without discrimination, it is more immediately obvious that the text has been encoded.